railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 * :guilabel:`Consumable`: This product is handled in stock management, you can receive it, deliver it and produce it.
   However, its stock level is not managed by the system.
-OpenERP assumes that you have got sufficient levels in stock at all time, so it does not restock it automatically.
+OpenERP assumes that you have got sufficient levels in stock at all times, so it does not restock it automatically.
 Example: nails.

 * :guilabel:`Service`: It does not appear in the various stock operations.
-Example, a consulting service.
+Example: a consulting service.

 Procurement Methods – Make to Stock and Make to Order